LionGab/Lion/QUICKSTART.md

 ## 🎉 Next Steps

-1. Try different query types to see various research patterns
+1. Try different types of queries to see Claude adapt
-2. Experiment with different assistant counts (2-6)
+2. Compare how Claude handles scientific vs business queries
-3. Check out `patterns/` for specialized research templates
+3. Save interesting research plans for reference
-4. Read `ADVANCED.md` for power user features
+4. Read the final analyses to see synthesis in action

 Happy researching! 🔬